-An early focus was on increasing campus energy efficiency and reducing energy consumption, in particular electricity use.
+An early focus was on increasing campus energy efficiency and reducing energy consumption, in particular, electricity use.
 Energy efficiency measures such as lighting upgrades resulted in large reductions in electrical energy consumption and dollars saved.
-Public sector rebates from DCEO gave these projects the attractive payback periods of less than three years the College was looking for.
-Gas use reduction measures are not as attractive as electrical energy reduction projects due to the higher cost of many gas savings projects, and the fact that gas prices remain at historically low levels.
-The College has undertaken a number of projects which have lowered gas consumption, usually when maintenance issues are involved and there is a need to replace outdated or broken equipment and controls.
-More efforts are now being expended on energy conservation changing behavior of building users to help reduce energy consumption.
+Public sector rebates from DCEO gave these projects the attractive payback periods of less than three years the College was looking to achieve.
+Gas use reduction measures are not as attractive as electrical energy reduction projects due to the higher cost of many gas savings projects and the fact that gas prices remain at historically low levels.
+However, the College has undertaken a number of projects which have lowered gas consumption.
+These projects have typically occurred when maintenance issues are involved and there is a need to replace outdated or broken equipment and controls.
+More efforts are now being expended on energy conservation - changing behavior of building users to help reduce energy consumption.